ckan/ckan/doc/maintaining/filestore.rst

    example, file is kept in DB and location will be sanitized during execution of SQL statement), typechecker warnings can be ignored.

-   As sanitization rules depend on storage, the recommended option is to configure :py:attr:`Settings.location_transformers` and apply them to path.
+   As sanitization rules depend on storage, the recommended way to sanitize the location is to configure :py:attr:`Settings.location_transformers` and apply them to path by calling :py:meth:`~ckan.lib.files.Storage.prepare_location`.

    >>> unsafe_path = "local/path.txt"
    >>> safe_path = storage.prepare_location(unsafe_path)